RAWRitsCloud/rawritscloud.github.io/_drafts/automating-your-blog.md

 ![Zapier Screenshot](/assets/images/posts/assets/automating-your-blog-zapier.png)

-I hope you have enjoyed this little artcile about how I blog!
+I hope you have enjoyed this little article about how I blog!